 University Housing works to provide a safe, healthy and educational environment for residents to live.
 In order to do so there must be policies and procedures in place to hold residents accountable for behavior.
 Policy enforcement ensures that residents are taking responsibility for their action and Housing staff is upholding the rights of each resident.

-Below we have highlighted several policies and procedures from the Living Guide.
-However, we still encourage you and your student to be familiar with the Living Guide in its entirety.
+Below we have highlighted several policies and procedures.
+We encourage students to be familiar with the Living Guide in its entirety.